mariusz-schimke/GiGraph/README.md

-### Global attributes
+### Global (default) attributes

 Node and edge attributes may be specified on the graph, on the subgraph, or on the cluster level.
 This way the attributes (by the library design), apply to all elements on that level, and you don't have to specify them individually, per element.
 This approach comes in handy when you want to apply certain styling, for instance, to all elements of the graph or subgraph/cluster at once.
-Attributes may be set directly on individual elements at the same time to override or extend the attributes set globally.
+Attributes may be set directly on individual elements at the same time to override or extend the list of attributes set globally.

 ```c#
 // node attributes on graph level (they apply to all nodes of the graph)